-- There are always reasons behind why a pupil in unable to learn effectively and display behaviour that hinders learning. - That these behaviours that hinder the individual impact on the learning of others. - That the needs of all pupils are different and that a personalised approach is necessary. - That pupils and parents/carers have an invaluable role to play to maintaining standards. - That other agencies can support and inform our practice.
+- There are always reasons behind why a pupil is unable to learn effectively and displays behaviour that hinders learning and that those behaviours communicate a need. - these behaviours that hinder the individual impact on the learning of others. - the needs of all pupils are different and that a personalised approach is necessary. - pupils and parents/carers have an invaluable role to play to maintaining standards. - other agencies can support and inform our practice.

-Positive Learning behaviours
+Positive Learning behaviours- The Dawn House Way